SchweizerischeBundesbahnen/scion-workbench/docs/site/howto/how-to-open-view.md

 const matrixParams = {param1: 'value1', param2: 'value2'};
 inject(WorkbenchRouter).navigate(['path/to/view', matrixParams]);

-// Pass state to the view.
+// Pass data to the view.
 inject(WorkbenchRouter).navigate(['path/to/view'], {
-  state: {some: 'state'}
+  data: {some: 'data'}
 });
 ```

-Navigational state is stored in the browser's session history, supporting back/forward navigation, but is lost on page reload.
-Therefore, a view must be able to restore its state without relying on navigational state.

 ### How to control the navigation target
 By default, the router navigates existing views that match the path, or opens a new view otherwise.
 Matrix params do not affect view resolution.